Yabla‘s one of the longest-running multimedia platforms online for language learning (if not the oldest).

 Everything has changed.

-So I decided today to revisit it and write up a Yabla review.
+I’ve decided today to revisit the site and write up a Yabla review.

 Is it a different product or has it stayed the same?
 (I hadn’t personally used it for a long time)